Last Modified: 22 Jun 2013

 Days 9-10 Kalaw

-On route today we pass the impressive U Bein's Bridge - at 1.2 kilometres long it is the world’s longest teak bridge - where we will perhaps stop off for cup of tea.
+On route today we pass the impressive U Bein Bridge - at 1.2 kilometres long it is the world’s longest teak bridge - and have a short stop to view the sunrise.
+If time allows, we will enjoy a cup of coffee or tea, and a stroll along the famous bridge.

 As a former British hill station Kalaw make a welcome retreat from the heat of the lower lying areas.
 While the surrounding hills are the home to various ethnic minority groups, including the Palaung, Danu and Pa-O.